 Laminitis is a serious inflammation of the sensitive laminae, or layers of tissue, inside the hoof.
 It is utterly debilitating, and can afflict any horse, young or old, and any breed.

-Research (2012) showed that chronic laminitis is not just limited to the foot, specifically that the digestive and immunity systems also affected, and that it should now be considered a 'multi-system' disease.
-This is all the more important, considering that the usual conventional vet/farrier route is simply to focus on just making sure the feet are comfortable, without considering preventative measures for gut health and immunity boosting.
+Until 2012, laminitis was only ever thought of as a hoof disease, then in 2012 that all changed with research showing that chronic laminitis was not just limited to the foot, specifically that the digestive and immunity systems were also affected, and that it should now be considered a 'multi-system' disease.
+This is all the more important, considering that the usual conventional vet/farrier route was simply to focus on making sure the hooves were comfortable, without considering preventative measures for the gut and immune systems.

-Chronic cases are termed as such due to the displacement, or sinking, of the pedal bone (also known as ‘rotation’, although in reality it doesn't actually rotate).
-The bond between the sensitive and insensitive laminae separates, which means the outer hoof wall can no longer support the bone structure within the hoof.
+Chronic cases are termed as such due to the displacement, or sinking, of the pedal bone, also known as ‘rotation’, although in reality it doesn't actually rotate.
+The bond between the sensitive and insensitive laminae separates, which means the outer hoof wall can no longer support the leg bone structure and weight of the body within the hoof which is seriously major.
 The pedal bone then becomes loose in the hoof structure, and the hoof structure itself becomes ‘mobile’.
-The horse’s bodyweight, together with pressure from movement, can then cause the pedal bone to displace downwards, tearing through the weakened laminae.
+The horse’s bodyweight, together with added pressure from movement, can then cause the pedal bone to displace downwards, tearing through the weakened laminae.

 The veins, arteries and the sole corium (a blood filled gel pad which aids in shock absorption and produces the sole horn) surrounding the hoof wall and sole are destroyed as the pedal bone, followed by the leg bone column, sinks (founders) through the hoof and penetrates the sole, devastating the entire hoof.
-NB – the more the hoof wall is raised, with no sole support, i.e. remedial heart-bar shoes, the further the bone column can sink, which is why there is now a school of thought that doesn't consider shoeing a laminitic hoof for 'protection' appropriate.
+NB – the more the hoof wall is raised with no sole support, i.e. remedial heart-bar shoes, the further the bone column can sink, which is why shoeing a laminitic hoof for 'protection' is not appropriate.

-Whether the laminitic trigger is feed induced or brought on by metabolic syndrome, the laminae in the hoof is affected by the disruption of a healthy blood flow to and from the hoof.
-It’s all about healthy blood flow, and the only way to achieve this is to have a healthy system.
+Whether the laminitic trigger is feed-induced or brought on by a metabolic syndrome, the laminae in the hoof are affected by the disruption of a healthy blood flow to and from the hoof.
+It’s all about healthy blood flow, and the only way to achieve this is to have a healthy system, which means a healthy gut, with what I call the 3-amigos, the body's natural detox system, namely the liver, kidneys and lymphatics, all working in harmony with each other.
 A depressed immunity, a poor/inappropriate diet, a sluggish digestive system, leads to overburdened (toxic) blood, which does not a healthy horse make.

-In other words, cool those legs and hooves - cold hosing, ice buckets, whatever you can lay your hands on to reduce the heat and inflammation.
-Recognising the early signs of laminitis is crucial.
+Recognising the early signs of laminitis is crucial, so first up, cool those legs and hooves - cold hosing, ice buckets, whatever you can lay your hands on to reduce the heat and inflammation.
 Reduce the inflammation and heat, and you could well be on your way to preventing onset laminitis.
 However, if left untreated, the horse’s life can potentially be put at risk if the bone structure and the hoof wall separates.